Copper compounds: Cu–O and Cu–N complexes

 Many other oxyanions form complexes; these include copper(II) acetate, copper(II) nitrate, and copper(II) carbonate.
 Copper(II) sulfate forms a blue crystalline pentahydrate, the most familiar copper compound in the laboratory.
 It is used in a fungicide called the Bordeaux mixture.

 Ball-and-stick model of the complex [Cu(NH_{3})_{4}(H_{2}O)_{2}]^{2+}, illustrating the octahedral coordination geometry common for copper(II).

 Polyols, compounds containing more than one alcohol functional group, generally interact with cupric salts.
 For example, copper salts are used to test for reducing sugars.
 Specifically, using Benedict's reagent and Fehling's solution the presence of the sugar is signaled by a color change from blue Cu(II) to reddish copper(I) oxide.
 Schweizer's reagent and related complexes with ethylenediamine and other amines dissolve cellulose.
 Amino acids such as cystine form very stable chelate complexes with copper(II).
 Many wet-chemical tests for copper ions exist, one involving potassium ferrocyanide, which gives a brown precipitate with copper(II) salts.

+Molecular geometry varies with the ligand and the oxidation state of the copper.
+Copper(I) complexes are typically two-coordinate linear, three-coordinate trigonal–planar, and four-coordinate tetrahedral, whereas copper(II) complexes are typically octahedral.